WarpWing/blog/src/content/posts/google-willow.md

 This breakthrough represents more than just an incremental improvement in quantum computing - it's a fundamental shift that brings us closer to practical, large-scale quantum computers.
 The ability to effectively correct errors while scaling up the number of qubits has been a holy grail in quantum computing, and Willow's success in this area marks a historic turning point in the field.

-## Looking Forward + Citations

-As we stand at this technological threshold, it's clear that Willow represents more than just another step forward in quantum computing - it's a leap toward a future where quantum computers can tackle problems that are currently beyond our reach.
-While there's still work to be done before quantum computers become commonplace in commercial applications, Willow demonstrates that we're moving in the right direction at an accelerating pace.

-The quantum computing community now faces the exciting challenge of developing algorithms and applications that can harness this unprecedented computational power for practical purposes.
-With Willow's breakthrough in error correction and computational capabilities, we're closer than ever to realizing the full potential of quantum computing.

 :::note[Citations]

 I've listed below some content that I've cited.
 For more context, I would highly recommend you peruse through them!